Top Tips – things not to forget when viewing a property

 3. How much storage space is there?

-Storage space is a valuable but often overlooked asset.
+Storage space is a valuable but often overlooked asset when you are looking at potential homes to buy.
 Where will you keep your vacuum cleaner, towels, spare linen, and boxes of junk?
 Is there room for cupboards or shelves to be built in?
-Especially in newly built houses, storage space can be scarce
+Especially in newly built houses, storage space can be scarce.

 4. Which way does the house face?

 In winter, during a cloudy day or at night, it is difficult to tell the difference between a north and south facing house or garden – but in summer it can make the difference between a home that is full of light and warmth, and one that is frustratingly dark.
-Your favourite plants might notice too, and protest by dying.
-Don’t be shy about taking a compass with you to the viewing – you might have one on your iphone
+Don’t be shy about taking a compass with you to the property viewing – you might have one on your phone.
+With bi-fold doors all the rage, be aware that in moments of sunshine the solar gain can make the room unbearably warm, so try to visit and spend some time in that room when the sun’s out.

 5. Are the rooms big enough for your needs?